Contracts Guide

 Check audit logs:

-cat .wave/traces/<pipeline-id>.jsonl | jq 'select(.type == "contract_failure")'Related Topics
+cat .agents/traces/<pipeline-id>.jsonl | jq 'select(.type == "contract_failure")'Related Topics

 - Pipeline Schema Reference - Contract field reference